stormpath/stormpath-dotnet-documentation/docs/social_login.rst

 Create a Facebook Directory ...........................

-Now that you've created a Facebook Application, you need to create a Stormpath Social Directory that contains the Facebook Application credentials.
+Now that you've created a Facebook Application, you need to create a Stormpath Directory that contains the Facebook Application credentials.
 This allows Stormpath to interact with the Facebook API on your |framework| application's behalf.

 To do this, visit the `Stormpath Admin Console`_ and click on Directories in the navigation bar.
 Click "Create Directory" and choose Facebook as the Directory type.
 Next, enter the following information: